ykerverdo/fine-tune_BERT/DISTRIBUTED/README.md

 Only a few modifications were needed to move from single-GPU training to multi-GPU, multi-node training:

 - Trainer Configuration
 The Lightning Trainer was updated to enable distributed training by specifying: the number of devices (GPUs per node), the number of nodes and the distributed strategy (ddp).
-To measure training time, I realized that the distributed process group is only initialized after fit starts, so a custom callback is used.
-The timer runs on rank 0, and a dist.barrier() ensures all GPUs are synchronized before stopping the timer.
+We measure training time using a Lightning callback, since the distributed process group is initialized only after fit() starts, and trainer.global_rank == 0 ensures the timer runs only on the main process.

 - SLURM Job
 A new SLURM script was created to request 2 nodes and 2 GPUs per node (A100)